-For the transaction structure and cash flow analysis, we assess the assumptions behind the projected cash inflows and outflows, the priority of payment and sufficiency of liquidity, and the level of credit enhancement required to attain a targeted issue rating.
+For the analyses of transaction structure and cash flow, we assess the assumptions behind the projected cash inflows and outflows, the priority of payment and sufficiency of liquidity, and the level of credit enhancement required to attain a targeted issue rating.
 In a case where the underlying assets are retail loan assets, the key assumptions include the expected amount and timing of defaults, delinquencies, and/or recoveries.
-We may also apply cash flow stresses to account for other risks that have not yet been mitigated by any means, like legal and tax issues, operational risk, and counterparty risk.